Kenivia/Honing-Forecast/WIP.md

 ### Now

 - special honing
-  - need to add a 0th slot to prob_dist or?
+  - need to add a 0th slot to prob_dist or? have to strip out a lot of stuff
-- state of this is actually integers
+  - ~~state of this is actually integers~~ this isnt actually so simple because we can finish early
+  - state = order of which ones to attempt first
+    - p =1 - PRODUCT (1 - p_i * P(got special leaps left) )
+    - estimate this P(got special leaps left) with saddlepoint(wow this thing is tas)

 - procedually generate test cases
   - figure out how to fit the juice prices into the csv